 Basseterre, St. Kitts, November 19, 2016 (SKNIS): The Honourable Vincent Byron Jr, Minister of Justice, Legal Affairs and Communications, is scheduled to address the forthcoming 14th World Telecommunication/ICT Indicators Symposium (WTIS), which will take place at the Grand Palm Resort Hotel, Gaborone International Convention Centre, Gaborone, Botswana, from November 21-23, 2016, where he will accept two ICT awards for St. Kitts and Nevis.

 During the WTIS, the International Telecommunication Union (ITU) will launch its flagship Measuring the Information Society Report 2016, which features the latest ICT (Information Communication Technologies) Development Index (IDI), a benchmarking tool that monitors information society developments worldwide.
+The symposium will not only include awards but also talks on growing technology like Sip Trunking that can help improve communications at both governmental and organizational levels.

 The Federation of St. Kitts and Nevis will receive two awards for having made most progress on the IDI (ICT Development Index) rank and the IDI value between 2015 and 2016, and therefore featuring among the most dynamic countries highlighted in the report.
 The Report and the latest results of the IDI will be presented during the launch event, which takes place on November 22.